BA (Hons)

 Advancing your Anthropology 15 credits

-You'll also choose one of the following two optional modules:
+You'll also choose one of these optional modules:

 Module title Credits